e-gov/GOVSSO/TechnicalSpecification.md

 When making requests from the client application to GovSSO (to all endpoints, i.e., server discovery endpoint, public signature key endpoint, token endpoint), all necessary checks must be correctly performed during the initiation of the TLS connection.
 It is recommended not to implement these checks yourself, but to use a library with HTTPS or TLS connection functionality.

 The trust anchor for the TLS connection in the client application must be set to the [DigiCert Global Root G2](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem) root certificate only.
 It is not advisable to trust certificates from other CAs or the entire operating system's CA certificate store.
 Web browsers trust many CA certificates, but they use the Certificate Transparency mechanism to mitigate the unauthorized certificate issuance problem.
 GovSSO authentication flow is a combination of web browser requests and client application requests, therefore the union of checks from both applies for the authentication flow to completely succeed.
-Compared to trusting an end-entity certificate, trusting a CA root certificate has a greater risk of connecting to the wrong endpoint (if an external party succeeds in performing an unauthorized certificate issuance attack in organizations connected to this CA trust chain and network traffic man-in-the-middle attack between the client application and GovSSO).
-We consider this risk acceptable, but each integrator may form their own assessment and set TLS connection trust anchor to the [GovSSO end-entity certificate (`*.ria.ee`)](https://github.com/e-gov/TARA-Doku/blob/master/certificates/star_ria_ee_valid_until_2024-11-17.crt) instead of CA root certificate (DigiCert Global Root G2) if needed, but must take into account that the latter changes more often (at least every year).

 The HTTPS or TLS connection functionality library must perform the following checks for each connection initiation:
 * check whether a certificate chain with valid signatures is formed, ending with the [DigiCert Global Root G2](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem) root certificate;